Rishk/Games/README.md

 # Higher or Lower :black_joker:

-Two-player card game built using Vue.js.
+Multiplayer card game built using Vue.js.

 The rules can be found on the [site](https://higherorlower.rishk.me).

+Supports a customisable number of players and cards per player.

 Todo:
-- Add field for users to change the number of cards per player.
+ - Add scores for each player.
-- Add field for users to configure the number of players and their names.

-Both only require front-end changes as the logic already supports any number of cards or players.
+ - Add dark mode.

 Playing Card Design:
 [CSS-Playing-Cards](http://selfthinker.github.com/CSS-Playing-Cards/)